Table of Contents

 Most lookups can already be configured directly from the web app.
 But adding any missing one is easy.
 The process is outline here:

-2. Create a model in Pineapples.Data for the table.
-You can use the POCOGenerator tool for this, or may be possible to inherit from SimpleCodeTable or SequencedCodeTable.
+Pineapples.Datafor the table.
+You can use the POCOGenerator tool for this, or may be possible to inherit fromSimpleCodeTableorSequencedCodeTable.
 Add a table [Description] attribute to get this in the lookups editor.
 Also note if you ultimately want to get a dropdown list of some other lookup in the editor grid, add the [ClientLookup] attribute to the field.
-The better this class is defined by attributes, the better the result will be.
+The better this class is defined by attributes, the better the result will be. - Change the primary key to code (string) or ID(int) and rely on the [Column] attribute to map this to the correct field name.

-4. Add the new entity collection to PineapplesEFContext
+- Add the new entity collection to

-5. In Pineapples, add a new controller for this object to controllers_api or controllers_api/lookups Choice depends on whether this is a ‘lookup;’ table or an application entity (e.g. for authorities, I’d go with controllers_api).
-This controller should inherit from TableMaintenanceController.
-Typically you’ll copy and modify an existing one, so be careful to set up all the generic parameters correctly, for the data type of the key etc., check the [RoutePrefrix] also.
+controllers_apiorcontrollers_api/lookupsChoice depends on whether this is a ‘lookup;’ table or an application entity (e.g. for authorities, I’d go with controllers_api).
+This controller should inherit fromTableMaintenanceController.
+Typically you’ll copy and modify an existing one, so be careful to set up all the generic parameters correctly, for the data type of the key etc., check the [RoutePrefrix] also. - To get this to be editable in

-7. This should now work.
+#!/tables, add the new controller name toLookupsController.editableTables.
+This is the source of the dropdown list of editable tables in#!/tables. - This should now work.
 You’ll get a default viewMode constructed from the table definition.
 This will respect data types and sizes to give a good approximation.
 You can override this by putting a customised viewmode into the ViewModes folder.
 Simpest way to do this is to generate the automatic one, capture the result (e.g. from Fiddler) and edit it.

 Troubleshooting: use fiddler to make sure that you are getting the correct api calls generated for your entity type.
 Be especially careful that a PUT should include the primary key value e.g. api/authorities/foo.
 If you are not getting the primary key in the url, check step 3. (and note how this relates to getIdFromElem in ConfigRestangularPinappples).